 Apr 01, 2020

-Key highlights India, like all other markets, has been deeply affected by COVID-19 However, this has now reset company valuations to highly attractive levels When the markets begin to recover there are strong reasons to believe India can ﬂour-ish anew One of the easiest, most cost-efﬁcient ways to get exposure to India for Australians is via the ETFS Reliance India Nifty 50 ETF (ASX code: NDIA) India: Current State of Play In the past month, the Indian stock market has undergone one of the sharpest corrections in history.
+Key highlights India, like all other markets, has been deeply affected by COVID-19 However, this has now reset company valuations to highly attractive levels When the markets begin to recover there are strong reasons to believe India can ﬂour-ish anew One of the easiest, most cost-efﬁcient ways to get exposure to India for Australians is via the ETFS-NAM India Nifty 50 ETF (ASX Code: NDIA) India: Current State of Play In the past month, the Indian stock market has undergone one of the sharpest corrections in history.
 Growth forecasts have seen sharp downgrades and India is no exception, with expected weakness for the remainder of the year.
 While these concerns are real, global policymakers have responded to this crisis with unprecedented levels of monetary and ﬁscal stimulus.
 Still, the panic in the market is visible in record levels of volatility which has led to deep cuts across most sectors.
 Market Valuations Return to GFC Levels After this sharp correction, market valuations have returned to near record lows not seen since the GFC.
 (Source: Blomberg & IMF Estimates) Policy support is expected to continue for a prolonged period and it is hoped that the COVID-19 epidemic will begin to subside in the second half of the year.
 With this in mind and given valuations are at near record lows, it seems the fallout of this epidemic is already priced in.
 While nobody can predict the extent to which the markets will continue to fall, or how long it will take for the current situation to return to normal, most market experts agree that current market valuations are attractive.
 Therefore, this could represent an attractive buying opportunity for long-term investors.
 Why India can recover Fiscal Response: If the COVID-19 epidemic results in prolonged lockdown a ﬁscal stimulus of at least 2% of GDP is likely.
-As an example of past stimulus, during the GFC additional expenditure amounting to 3% of GDP was provided Strong Monetary Response: The RBI is expected to cut rates by at least 100bps, with the ﬁrst rate cut of 75bps announced on the 30th of March Rapid sequential growth for H2: Given India is a domestic consumption country, assuming COVID-19 can be contained and the lock down laws lifted, consumption can pick back up rapidly, without the reliance on international inﬂows Access To India: ETFS Reliance India Nifty 50 ETF (ASX code: NDIA) One of the simplest ways to access the Indian stock market is through the ETFS Reliance India Nifty 50 ETF (ASX code: NDIA).
-NDIA tracks the Nifty50 Index, providing exposure to the top 50 large cap Indian companies (covering approx. 60% of the Indian market), most of which are currently available at their multi-year lows.
-Advantages of investing in the Nifty 50 index: Low cost Eliminates non-systematic risks like stock picking/portfolio manager selection Provides building blocks for portfolio construction Provides exposure to the top 50 blue chip companies who are, potentially, less likely to feel the long-term effects of the COVID-19 shut down For more information on ETFS Reliance India Nifty 50 ETF, please contact us on: Sales Trading Phone +61 2 8311 3488 Email: firstname.lastname@example.org Phone +61 2 8311 3483 Email: email@example.com
+As an example of past stimulus, during the GFC additional expenditure amounting to 3% of GDP was provided Strong Monetary Response: The RBI is expected to cut rates by at least 100bps, with the ﬁrst rate cut of 75bps announced on the 30th of March Rapid sequential growth for H2: Given India is a domestic consumption country, assuming COVID-19 can be contained and the lockdown laws lifted, consumption can pick back up rapidly, without the reliance on international inﬂows Access To India: ETFS-NAM India Nifty 50 ETF (ASX Code: NDIA) One of the simplest ways to access the Indian stock market is through the ETFS-NAM India Nifty 50 ETF (ASX Code: NDIA).
+NDIA tracks the Nifty50 Index, providing exposure to the top 50 large-cap Indian companies (covering approx. 60% of the Indian market), most of which are currently available at their multi-year lows.
+Advantages of investing in the NSE Nifty50 index: Low cost Eliminates non-systematic risks like stock picking/portfolio manager selection Provides building blocks for portfolio construction Provides exposure to the top 50 blue chip companies who are, potentially, less likely to feel the long-term effects of the COVID-19 shutdown For more information on ETFS-NAM India Nifty 50 ETF, visit our NDIA product page.

 Mar 03, 2020

 What drove India’s performance in 2019 and its outlook for 2020 Investors are increasingly seeing India as a high potential growth market, but it under-performed expectations in 2019.
 The country continues to see positive structural and economic reforms, leading to the question, what happened and does this change India’s prospects?
 Read the full paper here.
 Three drivers of negative performance in 2019 Global markets were generally affected by a range of events across 2019, including the US/China trade war, slowing growth and fear of recession.
 Beyond this, there were three key drivers behind India’s negative performance.
 1. Non-banking financial companies (NBFC) crisis In the last quarter of 2018, an NBFC company called Infrastructure Leasing & Finance Services (IL &FS) defaulted on multiple loans and covenants across India.
 As a result, banks and mutual funds stopped lending to NBFCs which triggered a liquidity and confidence issue across India which dragged on performance, particularly in early 2019.
 2. Government election Though Narendra Modi returned to power in the government election, the focus was on re-election rather than continued structural economic growth in the lead-up to polls.
 3. Kashmir Hostilities between India and Pakistan escalated, with the volatility also felt in the economy.
 These drivers in turn affected manufacturing, core-sector production and consumer and capital goods production.
 India’s automobile and real estate sectors were also hard-hit.
 India’s future prospects The Indian government and Reserve Bank of India (RBI) implemented two key measures to resolve the problems of 2019.
 These included: > Five rate cuts by the RBI to 5.15%. > A corporate tax cut from 30% to 22%.
 India’s outlook for 2020 is further supported by factors such as low inflation, ongoing reforms and political stability.
 As such, the prospects remain positive and it is anticipated to continue to benefit from overarching themes across Asia such as the growth of the middle-class.
-You can access India through the ETFS Reliance India Nifty 50 ETF (ASX Code: NDIA).
-For more information on the solutions ETF Securities offers, please contact us on: Sales Trading Phone +61 2 8311 3488 Email: firstname.lastname@example.org Phone +61 2 8311 3483 Email: email@example.com
+You can access India through the ETFS-NAM India Nifty 50 ETF (ASX Code: NDIA).
+For more information on ETFS-NAM India Nifty 50 ETF, visit the NDIA product page.

 Dec 09, 2019